pruthviraj-chavan/alumini-dyp2/README.md

-# DYP Salokhenagar Alumni Portal by me
+# DYP Salokhenagar Alumni Portal by mee

 A comprehensive web portal for DYP Salokhenagar alumni and students to connect, share achievements, post job opportunities, and communicate securely.